-(Krugman, 1991b; Fujita et al., 2001; Fajgelbaum et al., 2015; Monte et al., 2015).3 We complement this literature by studying the effects of policy not only on aggregate welfare but also on welfare inequality.
+The economic geography literature as a whole has typically focused on welfare at the aggregate (Krugman, 1991b; Fujita et al., 2001; Fajgelbaum et al., 2018; Monte et al., 2018).
+We complement this literature by studying the effects of policy not only on aggregate welfare but also on welfare inequality.

 Our modeling approach allows us to fully solve for counterfactual outcomes taking general equilibrium effects into account.
 In contrast, the spatial inequality literature has often used equilibrium models without solving for equilibrium.
-Recent spatial inequality contributions employ instrumental variables and equilibrium relationships to identify a handful of parameters of interest (Moretti, 2013; Baum-Snow et al., 2014).
+Recent spatial inequality contributions employ instrumental variables and equilibrium relationships to identify a handful of parameters of interest (Moretti, 2013; Baum-Snow et al., 2018).
 This methodology is sufficient to test alternative hypotheses about sources of inequality, but it limits a researcher's ability to run counterfactual policy experiments.
 The closest paper in this recent literature to ours is Diamond (2015), who estimates a rich structural spatial inequality model based on discrete choices of workers over where to live.
-While Diamond (2015) allows for a more flexible specification, we adopt a more stylized model.
-The advantage of our stylized model is that we can fully solve our model for equilibrium population, wage, and inequality levels at a wide range of counterfactual parameter values.
+Diamond (2015) allows for a more flexible specification, while we adopt a more stylized model.
+The advantage of our stylized model is that we can fully solve our model for the equilibrium employment and wages of skill groups across cities at a wide range of counterfactual parameter values.

 In our model, we have a continuum of locations.
+Bilateral trade costs characterize the geography of these locations.
 In each location, there are immobile landlords, immobile firms, and perfectly mobile workers.
 Workers come in two types, high-skill and low-skill, and each worker has an idiosyncratic utility from living in each location.
 A worker decides where to live taking prices and wages as given.
 A firm also takes local wages as given, and produces a tradeable good using high-skill and low-skill labor as inputs.
 The key difference between high and low-skill workers is that high-skill workers benefit more from agglomeration.
-In equilibrium, welfare of marginal workers in each skill group equalizes across space.
+In equilibrium, the welfare of marginal workers in each skill group equalizes across space.

 We require a model that generates higher skill wage premia in less remote cities.
-The interplay between two critical features of our model deliver the required relationship.
+We add two critical features to a quantitative economic geography model in the style of Allen and Arkolakis (2014) to deliver the required relationship.
 These two features are stronger agglomeration forces for high-skill workers, and heterogeneous location preferences.
 The intuition behind this interaction can be described in a few sentences.
 Consider a city near other cities, a centrally-located city.
 Its access to cheap tradeable goods and nearby markets make this city attractive to live in.
 This leads the city, all else equal, to have a relatively high population of both high and low-skill workers compared with a remote city.
 Due to agglomeration forces, high-skill workers are relatively more productive in the centrally-located city.
 If the ratio of high to low-skill wages in the centrally-located city were the same as in the remote city, firms would demand a larger ratio of high to low-skill workers in the centrally-located city.
-In order for the demand for high-skill labor to equal its supply, in equilibrium the high to low-skill wage ratio must be higher in the centrally-located city.
-Because location preferences matter, high-skill workers elsewhere do not fully arbitrage the higher wages in the
+In order for the demand for high-

-3One notable exception is Fujita and Thisse (2006), which focuses on inequality and costly trade in an international trade context with only two regions and only high-skill workers mobile.
+&lt;sup>3One notable exception is Fujita and Thisse (2006), which focuses on inequality and costly trade in an international trade context with only two regions and only high-skill workers mobile.
 In addition, Fajgelbaum and Gaubert (2018) characterize optimal spatial policy in a setting with trade and skill groups where they compare the observed concentration of skill compared to the efficient outcome in the United States.

-4Davis and Dingel (2019) microfound a mechanism for this assumption related to complementary between idea exchange and ability.
+&lt;sup>4Davis and Dingel (2019) microfound a mechanism for this assumption related to complementary between idea exchange and ability.